Last updated 14/4/21

 NICE Covid-19 rapid guidance: arranging planned care in hospitals and diagnostic services (26/7/20)

 Re-starting non-urgent trauma and orthopaedic care guidance from British Orthopaedic Association

-Identifying high risk patients who should be shielding – There is information on the BSR website about how this will be done in relation to rheumatology including a template of the letter patients will receive.
+Identifying high risk patients who should be shielding – The information in relation to rheumatology is on the BSR website.

 Community MSK services